josephg/egwalker-paper/reg-text.typ

   placement: top,
 ) <chart-remote>

-@chart-remote shows that in this scenario, eg-walker is very fast: on sequential traces it is around 5$times$ faster to replay the event graph than to integrate the equivalent remote operations into dt-crdt, and in the worst case eg-walker has about half the throughput of dt-crdt.
+@chart-remote shows that in this scenario, eg-walker is very fast: on sequential traces it is around 5$times$ faster to replay the event graph than dt-crdt integrating the equivalent remote operations.
+In the worst case, eg-walker has about half the throughput of dt-crdt.
 In absolute terms, our slowest test case (_git-makefile_) took just 15ms to process.
 Eg-walker processes over 1M events per second in all the traces we have.
 @chart-all-remote compares the same workload on other CRDT libraries; eg-walker outperforms both Yjs and Automerge on almost all traces.